AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/CNN/README.md

 If you're working on a Windows 10 machine and facing some issues, please follow our [Windows Issues guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/Windows.md "Windows Issues guide").
 In case your issue is not mentioned and you're able to solve it, do create a pull request mentioning the same in the aforementioned file.

-## AutoRun Scripts
+## AutoPilot Scripts

-If you would like to replicate the exact scenarios we tested in or simply like to put the entire process in AutoRun, please follow our [AutoRun guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/AutoRun.md "AutoRun guide").
+If you would like to replicate the exact scenarios we tested in or simply like to put the entire process in AutoPilot, please follow our [AutoPilot guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/AutoPilot.md "AutoPilot guide").

 &nbsp;